mkmat/CODE-GPSD-3D/README.md

 3. id x y z radius  (polydisperse system, monodisperse if all radii are equal)
 4. samarth-type configuration file (do not specify box dimensions in that case, requires specifying -ro on the command line)

 The six values for the box can be either saved in a txt-file (single line, six values xlo xhi ylo yhi zlo zhi separated by blank or commata), or passed over on the command line.
+The delimiting character can be specified using the -d option.

 ## How to run the code.
 Parameters.
 Command-line options